pnp/pnpjs/docs-src/index.md

 ## Issues, Questions, Ideas

 Please [log an issue](https://github.com/pnp/pnp/issues) using our template as a guide.
 This will let us track your request and ensure we respond.
-We appreciate all contructive feedback, questions, ideas, and bug reports.
-Thank you for your interest in giving back.
+We appreciate any contructive feedback, questions, ideas, or bug reports with our thanks for giving back to the project.

 ## Code of Conduct